Alexandre-Bartel/attack-musti/README.md

 # What is it?

-This is a concrete example of an invalid object initialisation vulnerability exploitation.
+This is a concrete example of the exploitation of an invalid object initialisation vulnerability.

 # How to run it?